jxarco/lexgui.js/README.md

 ## Docs

-The library documentation is in progress but you can check it [here](docs/documentation.md).
+The library documentation is in progress but you can check it [here](https://jxarco.github.io/lexgui.js/docs/).

 ## Examples

-Look at [demo.js](demo.js) to see how to create the different widgets!
+Look at this [examples](https://jxarco.github.io/lexgui.js/examples/) to see how to create the different widgets and components!

 ## Contributors